“If plan A fails, remember there are 25 more letters.”

 This is why whenever you visit a modern-day top restaurant, you can see names like – Sensual Red Velvet Slice – Drums of Heaven – Hypnotic Vanilla Ice Cream With Chocolate Mousse, just to name a few.

 There’s a reason why this trend is gaining popularity as the day passes by; because it works.
 Hence, you should take these cues and exercise them when it comes to product descriptions.
 Use words that will instantly hit the psyche of the targeted customers.

 Simple adjectives don’t bring much value; however, sensory adjectives leave an everlasting powerful impact.
 These little bits of storytelling will take your descriptions to another level.

-Don’t be like every other online vendor; use your imagination and showcase abundance of creativity.
+Don’t be like every other online vendor; use your imagination and showcase the abundance of creativity.

 If there’s a cardinal sin that exists in the online world when it comes to content; it is writing duplicate content.
-People indulging in plagiarism deserves a stint in the cyber crime jail if it were upto me.
+People indulging in plagiarism deserve a stint in the cybercrime jail if it were up to me.

 This can ruin a business from all angles.
 Not only will the readers maybe identify this fact; but even if they don’t; Google definitely will.
 The crawlers will soon blacklist all pages with plagiarized content which would mean your website falling down the spiral in terms of search engine rankings.